 - 1 cup plain Greek yogurt

 - 1 cup frozen berries (mixture of blueberries, raspberries, and/or strawberries)

 - 1 tablespoon almond butter

 - 1 teaspoon honey

-- Blend yogurt, berries, almond butter, hemp hearts, chia seeds, coconut water, and honey in a blender until well-combined.
+- Add the yogurt, berries, almond butter, hemp hearts, chia seeds, coconut water, and honey to a blender.

-- Pour into a bowl and garnish with coconut and fresh berries.
+- Pour into a bowl and add your favorite toppings.